DeadCatLady/github_101/README.md

 **Commit:** a commit is similar to saving a file.
 Think of it like a checkpoint in a video game, if you die you can go back to that checkpoint.
 This holds for coding too.
 If you&#39;re working away on your project and eventually you break it, or it stops working, you can go back to where you made your last commit.
 When you commit something, you&#39;ll be given a chance to leave a message, leaving yourself a helpful message so you know what each commit does helps.
 Sometimes I&#39;ll use WIP (Work In Progress) when I&#39;m lazy, and am confident that everything will be fine.
 Usually it is, but sometimes it&#39;s not and I&#39;ll have to go back through several commits cursing that I didn&#39;t document my work better.

-**Merge:** Merging takes the chances from a branch and adds them to another, such as the master branch.
+**Merge:** Merging takes the changes from a branch and adds them to another, such as the master branch.
 This often happens in the form of a pull request (see below).

 **Pull Request: (PR)** A pull request is made when you&#39;ve been working on a branch and are ready to have it reviewed by others in the project to have it merged into master.
 PRs are a great way to check for quality control.